Chris Lee (Hawaii politician): Renewable energy and climate change

-The US Supreme Court decision in Citizens United v.
-FEC has allowed billions of dollars of money to flow through superPACs and influence decision makers, according to Lee.
-In 2009, his first year in office, Lee successfully authored an amendment to House Bill 2003.
-The amendment prohibited state contractors from making political contributions, helping to prevent what many call a "pay-to-play" culture which exists in politics in many places.

-In 2013, Lee authored Act 112 which created a new law requiring superPACs to disclose their top donors in all elections advertising.
-In 2014, he authored Act 128, which made voter fraud a felony, preventing fraudulent elections advertising which has been used for voter suppression by misdirecting voters to the wrong polling sites or vote on the wrong day.
-Lee has also been a strong supporter of improving publicly funded elections to ensure all candidates equal voice, and reduce the influence of money in elections, and has supported calls to overturn the Citizens United v.
-FEC decision.

 Other legislation

 Lee has also passed legislation making Hawaii the first state to commit to ensuring basic financial security for all families and begin exploring a guaranteed income for all residents.
 He passed laws establishing the nation's first tax credits for organic farming.
-Lee co-authored the first law banning the toxic pesticide chlorpyrifos, and the first law banning toxic chemicals in sunscreens.

 In November 2017, Lee, along with Rep. Sean Quinlan, became the first elected officials in the United States to raise concerns about predatory online gaming practices involving loot boxes encouraging minors to gamble after the Star Wars Battlefront II monetization controversy.